-Property:
+Property

 Mark your property and record serial numbers where appropriate.
-It makes it easier to identify if stolen and recovered.
 UV markers and/or special etching tools can be used.
 Use a unique reference number such as your initials and date of birth.
-Seek advice about mark- Elder Abuse ing high value property e.g. antiques, paintings etc.
+Seek advice about marking high value property e.g. antiques, paintings etc.

 It is also a good idea to photograph your property.
 Photograph items such as jewellery against a ruler or some other common household item (for size reference).
-If taking digital photos, keep copies of your property photographs elsewhere than on your own computers.
+If taking digital photos, keep copies of your property photographs elsewhere other than on your own computers.